 Depending on where you live, you will usually need specific qualifications and accreditations to start providing counselling services.
 Typically, several years of training and practical experience is required.
 Find out how to become a certified counsellor here.
 Beware of providers who unleash counsellors on the public without extensive formal training.

 Skills-wise, you need to be understanding and empathetic, with knowledge of therapy techniques.
 You’ll conduct counselling sessions via video-chat, voice-chat or even instant messaging, writing notes and keeping records of your sessions.

 If you’re already a qualified therapist, you can expand your business to include online offerings.
 Usually you’d use your own website and/or social media to promote this.
 Or, there are platforms like this that allow you to set up shop, with them providing the technical infrastructure.
 Alternatively, if you’d rather work for another company, a search for “online counselling” on a job board like Indeed will usually yield job opportunities.

 30. Technical Support Agent

-Many tech firms and software companies hire remote support engineers, so it’s worth looking directly on company websites and places like Upwork.
-Smaller firms also often hire freelancers, and a search for “technical support” on a bid site should find you plenty of options.
+Many great tech firms and software companies hire remote support engineers, so it’s worth looking directly on a company’s website and in places like Upwork.
+Smaller firms also often hire freelancers, a search for “technical support” on a bid website should find you plenty of options.